- College: Dartmouth College, Hanover, NH, A.B.

 - Residency: Harvard Combined Orthopaedic Residency Program, Massachusetts General Hospital, Harvard Medical School, Boston, MA

-- Spine: Rothman Institute at Thomas Jefferson University Hospital, Pennsylvania Hospital, Philadelphia, PA
+- Combined Orthopaedic and Neurosurgical Fellowship in Spine Surgery, Rothman Institute at Thomas Jefferson University Hospital, Pennsylvania Hospital, Philadelphia

-- Combined Orthopaedic/Neurosurgery, A.O.
+- A.O.
 Fellow in Adult Reconstruction: M.E.
 Muller Foundation European Fellowship in Adult Reconstruction, Bern, Switzerland

 - Chief, Beth Israel Orthopaedic Trauma Service, Beth Israel Hospital, Harvard Medical School, Boston, MA

-Dr. Kramer is the Ervie and Carolyn Hawley Endowed Chair in Orthopaedic Spine Surgery at Danbury Hospital and Western Connecticut Health Network, Chief Section of Spine Surgery at Western Connecticut Health Network.
+Dr. Kramer is presently the Ervie and Carolyn Hawley Endowed Chair in Orthopaedic Spine Surgery at Danbury Hospital and Nuvance Health Network, as well as Chief of the Section of Spine Surgery at Danbury Hospital.

 AWARDS & HONORS